cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230627 0225-1 Day #16_

 Desc:
-The session we had yesterday on revising the AWS VPC Networking concepts.
+The session we had on revising the AWS VPC Networking concepts.